jamesquinlan/dsc-techstack/topics/latex.md

 ## Captions, labels and references
-Images can be captioned, labelled and referenced by means of the figure environment as shown below:
+Images can be captioned, labeled and referenced by means of the figure environment as shown below:

 ```
 \begin{figure}[h]